ZupIT/horusec-docs/content/en/docs/References/Vulnerabilities/Open source tools/Security Tools.md

 [**NpmAudit**](https://docs.npmjs.com/cli/audit.html)  is a security tool that makes dependencies audit if you use **npm** packages on **Javascript** projects.

-For that, it sends a description of the configured dependencies in your project to the default register and requests a report of the known vulnerabilities
+For that, it sends a description of the configured dependencies in your project to the default register and requests a report of the known vulnerabilities.

 ### PHP Code Sniffer